Thank you to the LiveWell RERC for supporting and guiding the development of Speech2RTT

 Thank you to the The Rehabilitation Engineering Research Center for Information and Communications Technology Access (LiveWell RERC) for funding, in part, the development of Speech2RTT® Communicator under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90RE5023).
 NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
 Were it not for them, Speech2RTT® Communicator would have never become a reality!
 The contents of this announcement do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement of the products mentioned, by the Federal Government.

-Thank you to the organizations who supported IDEAL Group in the Development
+Thank you to the organizations who supported our development

-of the following Speech2RTT Predecessor Products and Services
+of the following Speech2RTT predecessor applications and services

 1. uCaption® (2016-2017):

 uCaption is a fully accessible captioning system developed for Telecommunications for the Deaf and Hard of Hearing, Inc. by IDEAL Group, Inc. Note: The architecture of Trace R&D’s Closed Caption Correction (CCC) prototype (see IDEAL Captions, below) system was the functional foundation upon which IDEAL Group developed uCaption, using Google technologies.

 2. IDEAL VoiceBase Captioning Infrastructure (IVBCI) (2016-2017)